Key Takeaways

 Bubble.io leads the no-code movement for sophisticated web applications with over 4.69 million apps built on the platform.
 The full-stack visual programming environment enables complex SaaS products, marketplaces, and enterprise tools without traditional coding.

 Mobile capabilities shine with true native iOS/Android development, direct app store publishing, and Flutter's renowned 60fps performance.
-The visual builder maintains Flutter's widget-based approach while eliminating manual coding.
-However, the platform requires more technical knowledge than pure no-code solutions and focuses primarily on mobile rather than web applications.
+The visual builder maintains Flutter's widget-based approach while reducing manual coding.
+However, the builder is limited in view—users experience slow speed when trying to see more than 2 screens at once, whereas Adalo can display up to 400 screens simultaneously on one canvas for better architectural overview.

 Glide Apps transforms spreadsheets into functional apps faster than any competitor, making it ideal for internal tools and simple customer-facing applications.
 The platform's simplicity attracts business users comfortable with Google Sheets or Excel.